msteckyefantis/subzero/README.md

 ###3) subzero.megaFreeze( functionOrClassOrObjectToFreeze )
-Deep freeze a class, object, or function and its prototype.
+Deep freeze a class, object, or function.
 This **will** freeze any classes, functions, and objects within the class.
 It works by recursively freezing anything of type `"object"` or `"function"`, if they are **unfrozen**.
 Note the `* MEGA FREEZE CORNER CASE`.

 ```.js
 'use strict';